Careers in the US

 Networking and connecting with US-based alumni

-With more than 18,000 LSE alumni living in the US and almost 1000 US students graduating each year adding to this number, our US alumni community is probably the most active in the world.
+With more than 18,000 LSE alumni living in the US and almost 1,000 US students graduating each year adding to this number, our US alumni community is probably the most active in the world.
 This active and engaged US alumni community can really support you in your search to find out more about career areas and opportunities.

 “In a challenging job market, we as LSE alumni can talk to, guide, and support our LSE network.
 Our help is more important than ever!
 This network is and will continue to be a great way to stay connected.
 I encourage fellow alums to support LSE Careers and the work they do helping students and recent graduates into the workplace, and students and graduates to engage with this network for support on their career journey.”
 Allie Bobak, MSc Economy, Risk and Society

-Careers in the US LinkedIn Group
+Careers in the US LinkedIn group

 “As well as a networking and job-hunting tool, it’s important to use LinkedIn to actively participate in interest groups on the platform.
 In these particularly challenging times, everyone is being invited to share ideas for moving forward.
 Students and recent alumni can really benefit from keeping up to date with developments and the opportunity to discuss what the future of work will look like and explore their respective interest areas.
-It’s also a great way to connect with organizations seeking out talent for the future.”
+It’s also a great way to connect with organisations seeking out talent for the future.”
 Gabriel Torres, MSc Urbanisation and Development

 Your Alma Matter

-Many US universities have strong Alumni Associations offering a range of support including mentoring, networking and specific careers events.
-Connecting in with your school alumni association and registering with your university careers service may give you access to subscription only jobs boards such as Handshake as well as websites like Careershift which aggregates jobs from different sites.
+Connecting with your school alumni association and registering with your university careers service may give you access to subscription-only jobs boards such as Handshake as well as websites like Careershift which aggregates jobs from different sites.

 General US-based careers resources